leaffing/Switch-Controller-for-Unity/README.md

 controller.Rumble(rumbleProfile);
 ```

-The HD Rumble features can be tested `Windows/Switch Controller Debugger/Joycon Rumble Playground`
+The HD Rumble features can be tested with `Windows/Switch Controller Debugger/Joycon Rumble Playground`, or in the inspector when selecting a `RumbleDataSheet` scriptable object instance.

 ### Gyroscope and acceleration (partial)

-Once the controller's IMU has been enabled with `SwitchControllerHID.SetIMUEnabled(true)`, it will report uncalibrated acceleration and gyroscope data.
+Report uncalibrated acceleration and gyroscope data.
 In my testing, this data isn't particularly accurate, so we should figure out how to improve it.

 ### Player LEDs